Institute for the Study of Integrative Healthcare

 September 10, 2022

-Hybrid Conference at Utica College
+Hybrid Conference at Utica University

 Students will benefit from the opportunities provided by the Institute to apply their knowledge in meaningful and relevant ways at both the undergraduate and graduate levels.
 Institute faculty will be charged with connecting their research from the Institute to their teaching with student experiences so that students engage in meaningful ways with their curricula, which will be a means to enhance persistence to graduation.